 Corn gluten meal is commonly produced using the wet-milling process.
 In this process, corn grains are first steeped in water with sulfur dioxide.
 The mixture is then grounded coarsely to separate the germ and endosperm.
 The endosperm then undergoes a grinding and screening process where the starch and gluten are separated from the corn fibre.
 Lastly, the starch and gluten are centrifuged to recover the individual products – starch and gluten.

 Due to its high protein content and excellent digestivity, corn gluten meal is commonly used in feed for livestock and in aquafeed.
-Corn gluten meal is also used in pet food as an additional source of protein.
+Corn gluten meal is also used in pet food as an additional source of protein and source of energy.
+It is suitable for ruminants, pigs, poultry, rabbits, and fish.

 Corn gluten meal is frequently used as a herbicide to prevent unwanted weed formation, and is used as a fertilizer due to its high nitrogen content.